material-motion/material-motion/specifications/runtime/transaction.md

 **Add operation API**: Provide an API for a basic add operation.

-This API must accept a Plan type and a target.
+This API must accept a Plan type and a target object.

 > Note: the function names included below are not prescriptive.
 Choose appropriate names for your language/platform conventions.